chrismaille/cabrita/docs/tutorial.rst

 ----------------

 .. toctree::
 :maxdepth: 2
        :caption: Modules:

-Tutorial
+In-depth Customization
 ========

-To customize cabrita you can create a special file, called ``cabrita.yml`` to create or config _boxes_.
+To customize cabrita you can create a yaml file, let's called ``cabrita.yml`` to create or config _boxes_.
 You can select which docker containers will show in each box and what info these boxes will show for each service inside them.

-For example, copy and paste this yaml and save the ``cabrita.yml`` in the same directory where your `docker-compose.yml` is located:
+To understand his basic structure, copy and paste this yaml and save the ``cabrita.yml`` in the same directory where your `docker-compose.yml` is located:

 .. code-block:: yaml